Sarawak State Legislative Assembly: Procedures

-The Legislative Assembly meets at the Sarawak State Legislative Assembly Building in Petra Jaya, Kuching.
+The Legislative Assembly meets at the Sarawak Legislative Assembly Building in Petra Jaya, Kuching.
 The chamber is furnished in red, similar to upper houses of Westminster system parliaments.
 Four rows of desks (benches) are located on opposite sides of the chamber, furnished with leather office chairs, individual microphones and electronic voting equipment.
-The Speaker's desk is at the end of the chamber furthest from the entrance; the Secretaries' desk is located directly in front of the Speaker to allow them to advise the Speaker on procedural matters when necessary.
-In front of the Secretaries' desk is the Table of the Assembly, on which the Mace rests.
-During the opening of the Assembly, the Governor addresses the Assembly from a throne behind the Speaker's chair.
-The Sergeant-at-Arms sit at the entrance of the chamber, opposite the Speaker.
+The speaker's desk is at the end of the chamber furthest from the entrance; the secretaries' desk is located directly in front of the speaker to allow them to advise the speaker on procedural matters when necessary.
+In front of the secretaries' desk is the Table of the Assembly, on which the Mace rests.
+During the opening of the Assembly, the governor addresses the Assembly from a throne behind the speaker's chair.
+The sergeant-at-arms sit at the entrance of the chamber, opposite the speaker.

-Government members sit on the benches on the Speaker's right, while Opposition members take their seats on the Speaker's left.
-However, government MLAs may overflow onto the opposition's side of the chamber, in which case they occupy the seats furthest from the Speaker first.
-Government ministers and the shadow cabinet occupy the front rows and are thus known as frontbenchers, with the Premier and Leader of the Opposition sitting closest to the Speaker.
+Government members sit on the benches on the speaker's right, while Opposition members take their seats on the speaker's left.
+However, government MLAs may overflow onto the opposition's side of the chamber, in which case they occupy the seats furthest from the speaker first.
+Government ministers and the shadow cabinet occupy the front rows and are thus known as frontbenchers, with the premier and leader of the opposition sitting closest to the speaker.
 All other members are known as backbenchers (regardless of whether they are sitting on the front row or back).
 The chamber has enough seats for 112 members, 30 more than the current number of members.

 The Assembly is constitutionally required to sit at least once every six months, and often only does as such.
 Sittings are held on Mondays to Fridays until all business for the session is concluded (usually about two weeks).
 In exceptional circumstances, a sitting may also be held on a weekend.

 Proceedings in the Assembly are governed by standing orders.
 Standing orders are adopted at the start of each term of the Assembly.
 Public debates are recorded and archived in the Official Reports, also commonly known as the Hansard.

-Each year, a new session of the Assembly begins with a ceremonial opening of the Assembly, in which the Governor, in the presence of all members, delivers an address outlining the government's legislative agenda.
+Each year, a new session of the Assembly begins with a ceremonial opening of the Assembly, in which the governor, in the presence of all members, delivers an address outlining the government's legislative agenda.

-During debates, Members may speak only if called upon by the Speaker (or a Deputy Speaker, if the Speaker is not presiding).
+During debates, Members may speak only if called upon by the speaker (or a deputy speaker, if the speaker is not presiding).
 Traditionally, the presiding officer alternates between calling members from the government and opposition.
-The Premier, the Leader of the Opposition, and other leaders from both sides are normally given priority.
+The premier, the leader of the opposition, and other leaders from both sides are normally given priority.